lkilpela/NetPractice/level04/README.md

-## This level introduces the router.
+## This level introduces the ROUTER.

 A router is a device that forwards data packets between different networks, typically between a local network and the internet.
 It uses IP addresses to determine the best path for forwarding the packets.